labgrid-project/labgrid/doc/configuration.rst

 IMXUSBLoader
 ~~~~~~~~~~~~
-An IMXUSBLoader resource describes a USB device in the imx loader state.
+An :any:`IMXUSBLoader` resource describes a USB device in the imx loader state.

 .. code-block:: yaml